Computers, Digital Devices and Eye Strain

-Staring at your computer screen, smartphone, video game or other digital devices for long periods won’t cause permanent eye damage, but your eyes may feel dry and tired.
+Staring at your computer screen, smartphone or other digital devices for long periods won’t cause permanent eye damage, but your eyes may feel dry and tired.
+You may develop blurry vision, fatigue or eye strain.
 Some people also experience headaches or motion sickness when viewing 3-D, which may indicate that the viewer has a problem with focusing or depth perception.

-- Sit about 25 inches from the computer screen and position the screen so your eye gaze is slightly downward.
+- Sit about 25 inches, or arm's length, from the computer screen.
+Position the screen so your eye gaze is slightly downward.

-- Give your eyes a break: wear your glasses!
+- Give your eyes a break by wearing your glasses.

 - Don’t sleep in your contact lenses, even if they are labeled “extended wear.”

 - Always use good cleaning practices.

 If your eyes are consistently red, blurry or watery, or they become sensitive to light or painful, see an ophthalmologist.